blaze/odo/docs/source/index.rst

 Odo: Shapeshifting for your data
 ================================

-``odo.into`` takes two arguments, a target and a source for a data transfer.
+``odo`` takes two arguments, a target and a source for a data transfer.

 .. code-block:: python